 Here are facts 6-10, picking up where we left off.

 - (#6) Should you remove the green germ inside some cloves of garlic?
-When garlic is stored for a while, it gets a green “germ” in the center and can even sprout a green tip outside the clove.
-I’ve never removed that green germ, but doing the research for this post I learned from David Lebovitz and The Kitchn that the green germ can impart a bitter taste to dishes where the garlic is used raw.
-From now on I’ll take out any green germ when I make pesto, bruschetta or anything else with raw garlic.
-(I’m not a big fan of raw garlic, so my list of recipes where I’ll take the germ out will be short, thank goodness.)
-David Lebovitz, whose taste buds are certainly as good as mine, and probably considerably better, did a taste test with the green germ left in and removed.
-He couldn’t tell the difference when the garlic is cooked.
-That taste test is good enough for me to continue using the whole clove (without removing any green germ in the middle) for recipes where the garlic is cooked, e.g. pasta with tuna, garlic and parsley, light tomato sauce, stone soup, and stuffed portabella mushrooms.
+Garlic stored for a long time gets a green “germ” in the center.
+It can even sprout a green tip outside the clove.
+Before now, I did not remove that green germ.
+However, David Lebovitz and The Kitchn have taught me that it can impart a bitter taste to dishes when the garlic is used raw.
+From now on I’ll remove the germ when I make pesto, bruschetta or anything else with raw garlic.
+(Luckily, I’m not a big fan of raw garlic.
+That means I will rarely have to remove the germ, thank goodness.)
+David Lebovitz has taste buds certainly as good as mine, and probably considerably better.
+In a taste test with the green germ left in and removed, he couldn’t tell the difference with cooked garlic.
+That taste test satisfies me.
+So I’ll continue using the whole clove (without removing the germ) for recipes that include cooked garlic, e.g. pasta with tuna, garlic and parsley, light tomato sauce, stone soup, and stuffed portabella mushrooms.
 The test kitchen at Fine Cooking magazine recommends removing the germ not only when using garlic raw but also when quick cooking with it (leaving the germ in only when using slow cooking methods), but David Lebovitz’s test was with fried garlic (a quick cooking method) and he couldn’t tell the difference between green germ in or removed.

 - (#7) Can you buy locally grown garlic?
 Unless you live in California or go to a farmers market in the spring or summer, you are unlikely to find locally grown garlic.
 China accounts for over ¼ of the garlic consumed in the U.S. Concerns about food safety in China has led to speculation that that it would be wise to avoid eating garlic grown there.
 However, as a recent LA Times blogpost revealed, much of the garlic we ingest from China comes in dehydrated or processed garlic in spice mixes that make it impossible for a U.S. (or other) consumer to eliminate Chinese garlic from their diet unless they eliminate all spices and other foods containing garlic.
 For me, the compromise is to buy U.S.-grown fresh garlic and to generally avoid using powdered garlic.
 I still use curry powder and other spice mixes that contain garlic and I eat at restaurants that serve garlic without interrogating anyone about where the garlic they use is grown.